dotmpe/node-sitefile/ReadMe.rst

   f_sitebuild [*]_
     - Compiling a sitefile to a distributable package.
+      Trying to call handers directly, not usable yet.

+      Maybe scraping from some edit-decision-list [EDL] generated from sitefile is faster.
+      But need to build and test EDL export, and have no EDL reader.

   f_jsonary
     - Looking at wether to include Jsonary in master.